 Austin Traffic Fatalities of 2018

 We hope that the tragic events recorded on this page act as a reminder to all those in the Austin area to drive safely and respect other drivers.
+More work is needed to be done to prevent traffic injury and death.
+You can read more about the work that grassroots activists in organizations such as Vision Zero Texas and Vision Zero ATX have done to raise awareness about the issue and reduce traffic injury.

 Recently added posts: